On $d$-stable locally checkable problems parameterized by mim-width: Applications

 It is easy to see that that a proper coloring satisfying the size constraint corresponds to a b-coloring, where the vertices colored with negative integers represent the ``b-vertices'' (that is, the vertices that have at least one neighbor of each other color).
-Conversely, given a b-coloring we can construct a proper coloring satisfying the size constraint in a straightforward way.